Grouped Discrete Representation for Object-Centric Learning: Proposed Method

 \section{Proposed Method}

-We propose Grouped Discrete Representation (GDR), a general improver to OCL representatives that are either Transformer-based \cite{singh2021slate, singh2022steve} or Diffusion-based \cite{wu2023slotdiffuz, jiang2023lsd}.
-By simply modifying the VAE discrete representation, GDR improves OCL by providing reconstruction targets, or \textit{guidance}, with better object separability.
+We propose Grouped Discrete Representation (GDR), applicable to mainstream OCL methods, either Transformer-based \cite{singh2021slate,singh2022steve,kakogeorgiou2024spot,zadaianchuk2024videosaur} or Diffusion-based \cite{wu2023slotdiffuz,jiang2023lsd}.
+Simply modifying their VAE, our GDR improves them by providing reconstruction targets, or \textit{guidance}, with better object separability.

-\textbf{Notations}: image or video frame $\bm{I}$, continuous representation $\bm{Z}$, discrete representation $\bm{X}$, and noise $\bm{N}$ are tensors in shape (height, width, channel); queries $\bm{Q}$ and slots $\bm{S}$ are tensors in shape (number, channel); segmentation $\bm{M}$ is a tensor in shape (height, width).
+\textbf{Notations}: As shown in Fig. \ref{fig:preliminary}, image or video frame $\bm{I}$, continuous representation $\bm{Z}$, discrete representation $\bm{X}$, and noise $\bm{N}$ are tensors in shape (height, width, channel); queries $\bm{Q}$ and slots $\bm{S}$ are tensors in shape (number-of-slots, channel); segmentation $\bm{M}$ is a tensor in shape (height, width).